spacemeshos/post-rs/docs/profiler.md

 ### Do I need to finish the proof asap?
 No, you need to be in time, on the mainnet that time is 12hours.
 As long as you're on time you're good.

+### Can I really use whole 12hours?
+Yes, you can, but please be warned that if you're using the whole 12hours then you're risking that you will not be able to submit the proof in time.
+Not submitting a proof means skipping an epoch (2 weeks on the mainnet).
+Please leave some buffer for ocasional slowdowns on your side.

 ## How to use the values